Purpose and credo

 Communication between diverse frameworks is worthwhile

-Working across differing ontological commitments is not always easy but valuable.
+Working across differing ontological commitments isn't always easy, but it's valuable.

 We make efforts to facilitate intra- and interdisciplinary communication in the face of terminological, sociological, and pedagogical barriers.